likhonsex/Ship/README.md

 ---

+## Accelerate from idea to first commit

+Turn ambitious projects into a functional codebase with AI that understands your intent.

+### Build full-stack apps from natural language

+Go from idea to deployed application using natural language with built-in AI, database, and authentication.

+---

 ## Open Source Guides

 Open source software is made by people just like you.
 Learn how to launch and grow your project.